 Well, I CAN math games do all of that and more! 🙂 In this post, I am going to share with you ALL the ways I have used these games in my own classroom.
 Plus, I’ll give you some tips on how to put them together so that you can easily implement these games in your classroom too!
 Don’t miss the freebies at the end of this post.

-What in the world is an I CAN math game?
+What in the world are I CAN Math Games?

-Great question! 😉 An I CAN math game is literally a math game in a can.
+Great question! 😉 I CAN math games are literally math games in a can.
 Yep, a can.
 I’ll get more into that later.
 Basically, I created 40 test-like questions that closely align with the common core standards for each skill.
 There is a separate game for each skill/concept.
 The questions vary greatly; computation, process questions, models, extended response questions, etc. Each question is on its own strip of paper and is placed in the can.
-Students can play this game by pulling a question from the can, and working out the answer.
+Students can play this game by pulling a question from the can and working out the answer.
 If they get the question correct, they keep the card.
 If they get the question wrong, another student can try to solve it correctly and steal the card.
 The student with the most cards at the end, WINS!

-1. Use a CAN – my favorite way to use these games is with a can.
+- Use a CAN – my favorite way to use these I CAN Math Games is with a can.
 All you have to do is find a can that works for you.
 I love tennis ball cans, but you could also use Pringle Chip cans, Lysol wipe cans, Crystal Light cans, or anything that shape.
 I always suggest emailing the staff at your school and asking for donations.
 That is how I have always collected the cans.
 Each grade level comes with 10 games, so you will need 10 cans if you are going to go this route.

 Once you have your cans, just wrap a pre-made label around the can, cut the questions into strips, stick them inside, and BOOM…done. 🙂

-2. Folders – If you aren’t into the “can” thing, you can easily organize these games into folders.
-I just glued the cover on the front, and included answer sheets, recording sheets, and questions inside.
+- Folders – If you aren’t into the “can” thing, you can easily organize these games into folders.
+I just glued the cover on the front and included answer sheets, recording sheets, and questions inside.

 10 Different ways to use I CAN math games in the classroom.

-3. Progress Monitoring – I have students complete the questions with me, or on their own (depending on the student).
+- Progress Monitoring – I have students complete the questions with me, or on their own (depending on the student).
 I then use the progress monitoring checklist included in each game to see which standards they are still struggling with.
 This helps guide my instruction for future small group lessons.
-It also comes in handy during parent conferences, and EIP meetings.
+It also comes in handy during parent conferences and EIP meetings.

-5. Whole Group Games – Because there are so many questions in each game, you can use these as whole group practice.
+- Whole Group Games – Because there are so many questions in each I CAN Math Game, you can use these as whole group practice.
 I love to split my class into groups and project these questions on the board.
 The teams then take turns answering the questions as a group, earning team points as they go.

-6. Task Cards – If you aren’t into playing tons of games, you can easily use these as task cards.
+- Task Cards – If you aren’t into playing tons of games, you can easily use these as task cards.
 I like to organize the questions on a ring.
-Now I have a simple activity for “any time” use.
+Now I have a simple activity for “anytime” use.

 You can learn more about these games for your classroom by clicking on your grade level below.